*Updated: August 4, 2022

 On Saturdays, the cats come to town with the hashtag #Caturday.

-You do want to post at least one image that day and tag it with the appropriate hashtag.
-And then run, do not walk, to engage with others.
-Instagram is instant gratification and connections galore.
-Use it with a purpose.
 I do not recommend jumping on the latest social media bandwagon for the sake of being involved.
 I use Instagram to connect with like-minded dog lovers, help to grow my blog’s traffic, and for fun.
-Be sure to follow people, engage with them, and reply to each comment you receive.
+If you’re interested in learning how to grow an Instagram account effectively, it’s about connection.
+Be sure to follow people, engage with them, and reply to comments that you receive on your content.

 10. Be Creative with Clear Photos